 Linking an object module differs from analyzing an object module.
-Object language commands are not executed in an analysis, but they are executed in a linking operation.
+The object's contents are not interpreted; rather, only the meta information is checked for consistency.
 As a result, even if the analysis is error free, the linking operation may not be.
-In particular, the analysis does not check the following:
+In particular, the analysis does not check the following for VAX and Alpha objects: